Johniereed/PrepScholar-coupon/README.md

 |PrepScholar|$397|AI-driven adaptive learning, expert-led instruction, personalized feedback, and a 160+ point score improvement guarantee.|
 |PrepExpert|$699|Includes everything in the PrepScholar plan plus live online classes, 1-on-1 tutoring, and expert essay review.|

-PrepExpert plan gives you:
+The PrepExpert plan gives you:

 ✅ Live Online Classes: Interactive sessions led by expert SAT instructors.

 ✅ 1-on-1 Tutoring: Personalized coaching to tackle your weak areas.

-✅ Essay Review: Expert feedback from admissions specialists to refine your SAT essays.
+✅ Essay Review: genuine feedback from admissions specialists to refine your SAT essays.

-Best for: Student who seeks real-time support and expert guidance.
+Best for: Student who seeks real-time support and professional guidance.

 ### 3. PrepScholar Plan

-PrepScholar Plan starts at $397, this is the most affordable SAT prep option available on the platform which offers features such as:
+PrepScholar Plan starts at $397, This is the most affordable SAT prep option available on the platform, which offers features such as:

 * AI-Powered Adaptive Learning: The platform customizes lessons based on your strengths and weaknesses.
-* Expert Instructors: Learn from top SAT educators committed to your success.
+* Skilled Instructors: Learn from top SAT educators committed to your success.
 * Personalized Feedback: Get detailed insights on practice tests and assignments to track progress.
 * 160-Point Score Guarantee: Improve your SAT score by at least 160 points, or get a full refund.

 ## What Is PrepScholar Admission?

-PrepScholar is a free admission coach from PrepScholar that simplifies your college application journey.
+PrepScholar is a free admission coach that simplifies your college application journey.

-Doing the college admission process on your own can be overwhelming sometimes, that’s why PrepScholar’s free admission coach is here to make your life easier.
+Doing the college admission process on your own can be overwhelming sometimes; that’s why PrepScholar’s free admission coach is here to make your life easier.

 This user-friendly platform offers several key features: